tombomba/tombomba.github.io/_posts/2019-01-31-mcqueen-documentary-2018.md

 Because of McQueen's untimely death, the movie can't boast much in the way of primary sources.
 We see a lotta home movies, old interviews, press clippings.
 Talking head interviews with past loves, mentors and collaborators, some family.

 What the film does have is a great subject.
+I am left not wanting to talk about this film as a film, but about Alexander McQueen and what he achieved.

 Lee Alexander McQueen was a broken kid from a working class family, who grew up on the wrong side of the wrong town, who turned himself into a something of a fashion protégé, shocked the industry, and became the head of two international couture houses while managing his own line.
 He did all this before the age of 30.